fyquah/messenger-solitaire-bot/README.md

 there has been quite a bit of previous work in this -- a simple search in google scholars yield some interesting results.
-A fun experiment to try "learning" is see if a policy to "remember" what it has seen in the draw pile without explicitly adding it in the state.
+A fun experiment to try "learning" to see if a policy to "remember" what it has seen in the draw pile without explicitly adding it in the state.

 *3. Why did you have to partially implement this in C++, rather than just use